SDK State Management

 Active Channel & Channel State

-The SDK comes with ChatContext which holds (among other things) currently active channel instance and forwards LLC instance passed to the Chat component.
+ChatContext holds the active channel and the client instance passed to Chat.
 Before you can access the reactive channel state you'll need to set the channel instance as active.
 The channel becomes active when:

 • it's passed to the channel prop of the Channel component